Sagnik-Nandy/OrchAMP/README.md

 - **Selection**: Choosing highly variable genes, ATAC reads, and proteins for analysis.

 For a detailed explanation of the pre-processing steps, please refer to our paper.
-To pre-process the data, run the provided R script `Pre-processing_tea_seq_data.R` located in the `Codes` folder.
+To pre-process the data, run the provided R script `Pre-processing_tea_seq_data.R` located in the `Code` folder.
 After running the script you will get the following pre-processed datasets.

 - `cleaned_adt_tea_seq.csv`: Provides the pre-processed ADT counts (Protein modality).
 - `cleaned_atac_reads_tea_seq.h5ad`: Provides the pre-processed ATAC counts.